 Mode of action/ toxicity Ammonia is uncharged and lipid soluble and therefore acutely toxic to marine organisms at low concentrations.
-In vertebrates ammonia can cause convulsions, coma and death.
-This has been attributed to elevated NH4 + displacing K + and depolarizes neurons, causing activation of NMDA type glutamate receptor, which leads to an influx of excessive Ca 2+ and subsequent cell death in the central nervous system coma and death, probably because elevated NH4 + displaces K + and depolarizes neurons, causing activation of NMDA type glutamate receptor, which leads to an influx of excessive Ca 2+ and subsequent cell death in the central nervous system coma and death, probably because elevated NH4 + displaces K + and depolarizes neurons, causing activation of NMDA type glutamate receptor, which leads to an influx of excessive Ca 2+ and subsequent cell death in the central nerv- ous system.
+In vertebrates, ammonia can cause convulsions, coma and death.
+This has been attributed to elevated NH4 + displacing K + and depolarizes neurons, causing activation of NMDA type glutamate receptor, which leads to an influx of excessive Ca 2+ and subsequent cell death in the central nervous system coma and death, probably because elevated NH 4 + displaces K + and depolarizes neurons, causing activation of NMDA type glutamate receptor, which leads to an influx of excessive Ca 2+ and subsequent cell death in the central nerv- ous system.
 Present ammonia criteria for aquatic systems are based on toxicity tests carried out on, starved, resting, non-stressed fish.
 This is doubly inappropriate.
-During exhaustive exercise and stress, fish increase am-monia production and are more sensitive to external ammonia.
+During exhaustive exercise and stress, fish increase am- monia production and are more sensitive to external ammonia.
 Present criteria do not protect swimming fish.
-Fish have strategies to protect them from the ammonia pulse following feeding, and this also protects them from increases in external ammonia, as a result starved fish are more sensitive to external ammonia.
+Fish have strategies to protect them from the ammonia pulse following feeding, and this also protects them from increases in external ammonia, as a result starved fish are more sensitive to external ammonia than fed fish.
+There are a number of fish species that can tolerate high environmental ammonia.
 Glutamine formation is an important ammonia detoxification strategy in the brain of fish, especially after feeding.
 Detoxification of ammonia to urea has also been observed in elasmobranches and some teleosts.
 Reduction in the rate of proteolysis and the rate of amino acid catabolism, which results in a decrease in ammonia production, may be another strategy to reduce ammonia toxicity.
 The weather loach volatilizes NH 3 , and the mudskipper, P. schlosseri, utilizes yet another unique strategy, it actively pumps NH 4 + out of the body.
-In contrast, the hydrated ammonium ion is non-toxic and a nutrient to pri Natural occur- rence in South African waters In oxygenated unpolluted seawater samples, total ammonia nitrogen (TAN) rarely exceeds 70 μg/L. In deep anoxic stagnant water, such as in the Black Sea, ammonium concentrations can be as high as 2 100 μg/L .
-Levels of ammonia in estuaries can also reach very high levels due to natural and anthropogenically-linked contributions from the catchment (>1 mg/L) especially in systems that receive large volumes of organically rich effluent (e.g. from WWTWs).
+In contrast, the hydrated ammonium ion is non-toxic and a nutrient to primary producers.
+The permeability of plasma membranes to charaed particles, such as ammonium ions, is relatively low .
+Natural occur- rence in South African waters In oxygenated unpolluted seawater samples, total ammonia nitrogen (TAN) rarely exceeds 70 μg/L. In deep anoxic stagnant water, such as in the Black Sea, ammonium concentrations can be as high as 2 100 μg/L .
+Levels of ammonia in estuaries can also reach very high levels due to natural and anthropogenically linked contributions from the catchment (>1 mg/L) especially in systems that receive large volumes of organically rich effluent (e.g. from WWTWs).
 In the absence of anthropogenic inputs, ammonia levels in estuaries are generally less than 50 μg/L .
 The concentration of ammonium/ammonia in seawater exhibits considerable spatial and temporal variations, which can be attributed to the complex processes that determine its fate in the marine environment.
-Measurement in segwater Total ammonia nitrogen (NH 4 + NH 3 ) can be determined photometrically in seawater . seawalei Units: $\mu$ g/L (NH + + NH ) -N or $\mu$ mol/L (NH + + NH )-N (the latter can be converted to $\mu$ g/L [NH 4 + + NH 3 ]-N by multiplying with the atomic mass of N, i.e. 14).
+Measurement in seawater Total ammonia nitrogen (NH 4 + + NH 3 ) can be determined photometrically in seawater .
+Units : $\mu$ g/L (NH + + NH) -N or $\mu$ mol/L (NH + + NH )-N (the latter can be converted to $\mu$ g/L [NH 4 + + NH 3 ]-N by multiplying with the atomic mass of N, i.e. 14).